HoneyBee Nut Festival

 5 PM – Thanks for coming!

-Throughout the day we also hope to be roasting chestnuts, tasting different kinds of nuts, pressing apples to make apple cider, and many other fun activities.
-The raspberry u-pick patch will also be open for fresh, tasty, fall raspberry picking, along with Tantre Farm produce, HoneyBee honey, local eggs, and pumpkins for sale!
-Bring some friends and have fun helping to create a polyculture farm forest.
+Throughout the day we also hope to be roasting chestnuts, cracking and tasting different kinds of nuts, pressing apples to make apple cider, carving pumpkins, and many other fun activities.
+The raspberry u-pick patch is not as productive this years as we would like, but it will also be open for picking, along with Tantre Farm produce, local honey, local eggs, and pumpkins for sale!
+Bring some friends and have fun helping to learn about nuts, agroecology, and build community!

 Back to top